St. Louis Area Man Sentenced On Fraud Charges

 Roberts usually promised lenders either that their money would be returned in a matter of days or weeks at most, usually with considerable interest, or that they would receive a portion of the profits that Roberts expected to generate from the fictitious transaction.
 The rate of return promised by Roberts varied from 0% to at least as much as 180%, with terms varying between a couple of weeks and a few hours.

 In truth, Roberts owned a piece of property, constituting less than ten (10) acres in size, in Neelyville, Missouri, more than ten (10) miles outside of Poplar Bluff, Missouri.
 At the time of Roberts’ representations, the property had a market value of less than $30,000 and was encumbered by a judgment against Roberts in excess of $13 million, making the property worthless to Roberts.
 During the scheme, Wal-Mart had not made any offer to purchase that property, nor did it have any present plans to develop additional land in or near Poplar Bluff where there is already an existing Wal-Mart store.
 Instead, Roberts employed funds given to him by lenders for his own personal use.

 Roberts, of Town and Country, MO, pled guilty last July to two felony counts of wire fraud and one felony count of mail fraud.
 He appeared today in St. Louis for sentencing before United States District Judge E. Richard Webber.

-The case was investigated by the United States Postal Inspection Service.
-Assistant United States Attorney Tracy Berry handled the case for the U.S. Attorney’s Office.
+The case was investigated by the Federal Bureau of Investigation and the U.S. Postal Inspection Service.
+Assistant United States Attorney Richard E. Finneran handled the case for the U.S. Attorney’s Office.